 "There must have been a moment, at the beginning, where we could have said - no. But somehow we missed it."

 Called to the Danish court by Hamlet's uncle, Rosencrantz (Daniel Radcliffe) and Guildenstern's 'job' is to determine what is wrong with the Prince - the problem is they are out of their depth.
 Unsure of what they need to do or how to do it they search for structure, rules - clues - to help.
 They talk themselves into and out of action, bide their time bickering and bury themselves in familiar games while the story of Hamlet plays out on the periphery, often sweeping across the back of a stage like a human curtain being drawn.

 Daniel Radcliffe and Joshua McGuire make for a wonderfully bewildered double act.
 Radcliffe is the quieter one, all wide-eyed and confused while McGuire is bubblier, spilling into barely contained panic at times.
 There is sense and absurdity in what they say as there is in The Player who has the smile of someone who is on the plot.

-In the final scene art imitates art - which imitates life, as we know - and there is a melancholy final note of impermanence of man compared the permanence of art.
+In the final scene, art imitates art - which imitates life, as we know - and there is a melancholic final note of impermanence of man compared the permanence of art.